ivanfmartinez/ivanfm-traccar-mqtt/README.md

 		where to publish geofence state changes for device multiple topics can be used separated by ":" default - does not publish changes in other topics

+in case of errors please use the configuration :

+	logger.fullStackTraces
+		true

+To use this handler you must add it to your CLASSPATH environment or include it in your execution command:

+	java -cp ivanfm-traccar-mqtt-2.2.3-jar-with-dependencies.jar -jar tracker-server.jar conf/traccar.xml

 Sample published data on mqtt: